Resources For Educators

 Have you ever wondered how manatees communicate?
 Listen to common manatee sounds, an angry or annoyed manatee (it's true!), and calls between a mom and calf, among others.

 - Check out the Cool Manatee Stuff section of our web site for other great manatee-related items.
-You can get free bookmarks, stickers, and banners, take a quiz, play games, send postcards with manatee facts, and more!
+You can get free bookmarks, stickers, and banners, play games, and more!

 - Manatee Book List

 Save the Manatee Club has compiled a list of recommended books on manatees for both young and adult readers.